Links

 Instead, it should be interpreted as increased volatility risk.

 Sometimes, investors send their coins to exchange for the purposes of staking, airdrop, and to fit the requirement for IEO.
 In this case, there is no indication to infer on both price or volatility.
-However, in the case of an airdrop, indicators such as funding rate and open interest should be considered due to price hedge motivation.
+However, please note that in the case of an airdrop, indicators such as funding rate and open interest should be considered due to price hedge motivation.

 This reason of action should be interpreted as neutral.